-A DRO is a new, cheaper, quicker and easier alternative to bankruptcy for those who have less than £300 in assets, aren’t homeowners and have less than £50 in disposable income per month.
+A Debt Relief Order is an alternative to bankruptcy for those who have less than £300 in assets, aren't homeowners and have less than £50 in disposable income per month.

 It's worth considering whether you qualify for a DRO before considering bankruptcy.
 There are a few advantages of applying for a DRO over bankruptcy:

 A Debt Relief Order won't cost you as much as bankruptcy.

 The courts won't be involved in the process.

 Many of your creditors won't be able to take action against you for a year (this excludes child support, court fines and confiscation orders, maintenance and student loans)

 At the end of the year, you'll be free of all the debts listed in the order and you'll no longer have to pay them off.